- Who We Are

 Illuminations is a Web site of The National Council of Teachers of Mathematics, designed to provide standards-based resources that improve teaching and learning of mathematics for all students.
 The site also offers free and downloadable materials that illuminate the vision for school mathematics.

 Science NetLinks, a consortium partner of Thinkfinity.org, provides a wealth of standards-based resources for K-12 science educators, including lesson plans, interactives and reviewed Internet resources.
 Science NetLinks is a dynamic site with new content added on a regular basis.

 The U.S. Geological Survey provides scientific information intended to help educate the public about natural resources, natural hazards, geospatial data and issues that affect our quality of life.
 On this Web site find selected educational resources that may be useful to educators in K -12 schools.
 Many of these resources can be used directly in the classroom or will be useful in classroom lessons, for preparation of demonstration activities or as resources for teacher education and curriculum development.
 The site provides educational resources for both primary and secondary school grades.

 TeacherVision Special Needs Teacher Resources is a teacher Web site for trusted online tools and resources.
 Partnered with many educational associations, TeacherVision® strives to be a trusted source that has created a supportive, helpful network of people dedicated to children's learning in school and in life.

-Two books available for purchase provide guidelines for educating children with Autism Spectrum Disorders: The ASD Next Model: A Framework for Inclusive Education for Higher Functioning Children With Autism Spectrum Disorders and Everyday Classroom Strategies and Practices for Supporting Children With Autism Spectrum Disorders.
-The books can also be purchased as a bundle here.
+A book available for purchase provides guidelines for educating children with Autism Spectrum Disorders: The ASD Next Model: A Framework for Inclusive Education for Higher Functioning Children With Autism Spectrum Disorder.